mbaykara/packer-debian10-buster/README.md

-This repo contain customizable packer configuration file for `Debian 10 or Debian Buster`
+This repo contains customizable packer configuration file for `Debian 10 or Debian Buster`